wymsee/cordova-sslPinning/README.md

 ## Usage

+### Regular JavaScript

+This plugin registers as `cordova.plugins.cordovaHTTP` (and also as a global `window.cordovaHTTP`).

 ### AngularJS

-This plugin creates a cordovaHTTP service inside of a cordovaHTTP module.
+There is [ngCordovaHTTP](https://github.com/panta/ngCordovaHTTP), an AngularJS module for this plugin.
+Install it with `bower`:

+    bower install ngCordovaHTTP --save-dev

+The AngularJS module will be available as `ngCordovaHTTP`, providing a `cordovaHTTP` service.
 You must load the module when you create your app's module.

-    var app = angular.module('myApp', ['ngRoute', 'ngAnimate', 'cordovaHTTP']);
+    var app = angular.module('myApp', ['ngRoute', 'ngAnimate', 'ngCordovaHTTP']);

-You can then inject the cordovaHTTP service into your controllers.
+You can then inject the `cordovaHTTP` service into your controllers.
 The functions can then be used identically to the examples shown below except that instead of accepting success and failure callback functions, each function returns a promise.
 For more information on promises in AngularJS read the [AngularJS docs](http://docs.angularjs.org/api/ng/service/$q).
 For more info on promises in general check out this article on [html5rocks](http://www.html5rocks.com/en/tutorials/es6/promises/).
 Make sure that you load cordova.js or phonegap.js after AngularJS is loaded.

-### Not AngularJS

-This plugin registers a `cordovaHTTP` global on window

 ## Functions